Dionizioaf/ctf-walkthrough/README.md

 # CTF Walkthrough

-Document my CTF jorney so it can help others, and give me a easy access to commands used.
+Document my CTF journey so it can help others, and give me a easy access to commands used.

 ## [PicoCTF](https://picoctf.org/)